 The Committee will be responsible for selecting the faculty/school/unit nominee.

-If there is a nominee, the Advisory Committee shall forward the completed dossier to the Office of the Vice-President (Academic and Provost) by February 1st.
+If there is a nominee, the Advisory Committee shall forward the completed dossier to the Office of the Provost and Vice-President (Academic) by February 1st.

 G. Senate Research Committee